sagnik-p/Arduino_Alarm_Clock/wiring.md

 >manual when you have a simple LCD, with no other board
 ## I2C LCD module
 >programatically when you have an LCD with I2c interface
->In that case, you only get two wires SCL and SDA for the LCD, The entire LCD code needs to change
+>In that case, you only get two wires SCL and SDA for the LCD, the code has to be modified a little
->Also you have to import the necessary library
+>Also you have to import the necessary  I2C LCD library